genomics-geek/setup-wsl-ubuntu-playbook/README.md

 ## Requirements:

+1. Ubuntu 18.04 is installed.
-1. Ansible is installed.
+2. Ansible is installed.
 Can do so by running:

 ```
 sudo apt-get -y install python3-pip python3-dev libffi-dev libssl-dev